A method to construct exponential families by representation theory: Related work

 \subsection{Harmonic exponential families}

-Our method is a generalization of harmonic exponential families suggested in \cite{cohen-welling}.
-They studied densities on a compact Lie group $G$ or its homogeneous spaces $G/H$ such as torus and sphere by using unitary representations of $G$.
-As mentioned in Section~7 (``Discussion and Future Work'') in the paper, they wished an extension to noncompact groups.
+Our method can be regarded as a generalization of harmonic exponential families suggested in \cite{cohen-welling}.
+They studied densities on a compact Lie group $G$ or its homogeneous spaces $G/H$ such as a torus or a sphere by using unitary representations of $G$.
+As mentioned in Section~7 (``Discussion and Future Work'') in \cite{cohen-welling}, they wished an extension to noncompact groups.
+Our method results in a generalization of their method including noncompact groups.
 In the case where $G$ is compact, there is a unique invariant measure on $G$ or $G/H$ up to positive constant.
 On the other hand, in the case where $G$ is noncompact, it does not hold.
-For example, let $G$ be an affine transformation group $\R^\times \ltimes \R$ and $H$ the closed subgroup $\R^\times$, then $G/H\simeq \R$ admits no $G$-invariant measures.
-However, $G/H$ admits relatively invariant measures.
-Therefore, we take relatively invariant measures on $G/H$ instead of the invariant measure.
-Since a relatively invariant measure on $G/H$ is not unique, we have a lot of choice of relatively invariant measures.
+For example, let $G$ be the affine transformation group $\R^\times \ltimes \R$ and $H$ the closed subgroup $\R^\times$, then $G/H\simeq \R$ admits no $G$-invariant measures.
+However, $G/H$ admits relatively $G$-invariant measures.
+Therefore, we use a relatively $G$-invariant measures on $G/H$ instead of a $G$-invariant measure.
+Since a relatively $G$-invariant measure on $G/H$ is not unique, we have a lot of choice of relatively $G$-invariant measures.
 Our method does not choose one of them but take ``all'' of them (see Subsection~\ref{subsec:our_method}).